 Enjoy the suite life in Suites 1, 2, 3 or 4.
 Each is unique, though all boast huge wood-burning fireplaces ideal for cosy evenings in.
 You can enjoy snowy vistas from the comfort of your king-size bed if you stay in Suites 1 or 2; the former is the largest room in the hotel and has two bedrooms making it the perfect fit for families.

-The luxury spa is a serene over-16s only space with a hammam, sauna and two treatment rooms for après ski massages, firming body scrubs, relaxing aromatherapy rituals, rejuvenating facials and an array of beauty treatments.
+The luxury spa (open from 10am to 8pm) is a serene over-16s only space with a hammam, sauna and two treatment rooms for après ski massages, firming body scrubs, relaxing aromatherapy rituals, rejuvenating facials and an array of beauty treatments.